-- The main PCB inside the unit controls the blower heater functions, the fan and powers the status board. - A temperature sensor at the discharge of the unit regulates the heating elements to maintain a preset temperature that is based on airflow requirements and location. - In this series the heating elements are staged to reduce power consumption.
-Stages 2 and 3 will only be activated and only remain on when stage 1 cannot meet the demand.
-Stage 2 and 3 LEDs will not blink but remain constant. - In "Auto" mode the fan will run continuous at an adjustable preset speed based on airflow requirements and heating capacity of the unit; in "Manual" mode the fan will run at full speed. - When the discharge temperature drops below 0°C (typically) the unit will go into a "Low Temp." shut down condition, shutting down the fan to prevent freezing of the ventilated space. - ➤ The unit will automatically restart when the discharge temperature reaches +2°C (typically) or more. - A built-in timer overrides this shut down for 7-8 minutes when the unit is manually reset or power is cycled to allow the elements to warm up the discharge temperature.
+- > The main PCB inside the unit controls the blower heater functions, the fan and powers the status board. - A temperature sensor at the discharge of the unit regulates the heating elements to maintain a preset temperature that is based on airflow requirements and location. - In this series the heating elements are staged to reduce power consumption.
+Stages 2 and 3 will only be activated and will only remain on when stage 1 cannot meet the demand.
+Stage 2 and 3 LEDs will not blink but remain constant. - In "Auto" mode the fan will run continuous at an adjustable preset speed based on airflow requirements and heating capacity of the unit; the fan speed will automatically increase in order maintain the airflow requirement.
+In "Manual" mode the fan will run at full speed. - The status board provides an indication of the original preset "Set Level" blower speed versus the real time condition "Running Level" based on requirements.
+When the "Running Level" reaches its maximum the "Max Speed" indication on the status board will indicate that loss of air is imminent and further loss of air will result in a "No Air" condition. - ➤ When the discharge temperature drops below 0°C (typically) the unit will go into a "Low Temp." shut down condition shutting down the fan to prevent freezing of the ventilated space. - ➤ The unit will automatically restart when the discharge temperature reaches +2°C (typically) or more. - A built-in timer overrides this shut down for 7-8 minutes when the unit is manually reset or power is cycled to allow the elements to warm up the discharge temperature.
 This override does not apply when the unit automatically restarts after a "Low Temp." shut down. - ➤ If the discharge temperature rises above the normal operating range the unit will go into an "Overheat" condition cutting power to the heating elements.
-After cooling down the heating elements will automatically restart. - ➤ Power to the heating elements will also be cut in the event of a fan failure or a "Low Temp." shut down condition that caused the fan to shut down. - A fan failure will indicate a "Fan Stopped" status on the status board.
+After cooling down, the heating elements will automatically restart. - Power to the heating elements will also be cut in the event of a fan failure or a "Low Temp." shut down condition that caused the fan to shut down. - A fan failure will indicate a "No Air" status on the status board.
 If the optional alarm module is used it will initiate a remote alarm even if there is no power to the status board.